 Performing the analysis to get these insights is only the first step in taking advantage of the benefits of Hadoop and Big Data.

-Enterprise Enabler (EE), when used in conjunction with the AppComm™ Technology such as Hadoop AppComm, can create a virtual database which eliminates the need for a traditional warehouse altogether (reducing infrastructure and workforce cost).
-EE will connect instantly with Hadoop and operational data.
+When you combine the power of Enterprise Enabler (EE), in conjunction with the AppComm™ Technology such as Hadoop AppComm, you can create a virtual database which eliminates the need for a traditional warehouse altogether (reducing infrastructure and workforce cost).
+EE BigDataNOW™ is specific to Big Data, it will connect instantly with Hadoop and operational data.
 Once connected, you can use SQL or a BI Tool of your choice to query the data.
 This approach requires no schema change and can be implemented in days instead of months/years with a traditional Data Warehouse approach.

-EE exposes this integrated data as services to consuming applications – BI reporting tools, dashboards, flat files, web applications, mobile applications, etc. – making it easy to turn the analytics results into actionable information that can be used by the business stakeholders.
+EE BigDataNOW™exposes your integrated data as services to consuming applications – BI reporting tools, dashboards, flat files, web applications, mobile applications, etc. – making it easy to turn the analytics results into actionable information that can be used by the business stakeholders.

 So scalability and limited workforce won’t be a challenge.